-Today we’re going to talk about a sensitive topic.
-It’s personal hygiene and body odor.
+Personal hygiene and body odor is a sensitive subject.
 Most leaders tend to feel anxious when they have to confront an employee about this.

 How to confidently address hygiene in the workplace.